MainSourcesMongo

 mongosh --host <host> --port <port> -u <admin-username> -p <admin-password> --authenticationDatabase admin

-Script Variables
+Script variables

-• <host>: Your MongoDB server hostname or IP address
+• <host>: your MongoDB server hostname or IP address

-• <port>: MongoDB port (default is 27017)
+• <port>: MongoDB port (default 27017)

-• <admin-username>: Username with admin privileges
+• <admin-username>: username with admin privileges

-• <admin-password>: Password for the admin user
+• <admin-password>: password for the admin user

 Create a dedicated user for Supermetal: